 All doctoral students are required to attend the weekly Departmental Seminar for all 5 years of the program.
 In addition, starting in Year 1, doctoral students are expected to present a 20-30 minute talk at the Departmental Seminar each academic year on the progress of their dissertation work.
-As the doctoral program increases in size, it is possible that there are not enough seminar sessions in the year to accommodate 40 min for all students.
-In that case, two students will share a seminar, with 30-min in total allocated to each one.

 All PhD students must attend Journal Club every semester.
-Journal Club meets weekly and is an opportunity for doctoral students to read, critique and analyze primary research papers and engage in a critical review of the material.
+Journal Club meets weekly and is an opportunity for doctoral students to read, critique, and analyze primary research papers and engage in a critical review of the material.
 The goal of this course is to allow students to present and debate informative, challenging, and current topics from scientific literature.
 The course instructor, which changes each semester, determines the format and topic.

-RESEARCH ROTATIONS
+RESEARCH EXPERIENCES (ROTATIONS)

-The purpose of research rotations is for students to gain experience in a range of settings, and potentially identify a mentor and dissertation topic.
-Students who enter without a clear mentor carry out two or three semester-long research rotations.
-For students entering the program who have already identified a mentor and area of research, only two rotations are required.
-Rotations should be discussed with the Director of the PhD program.
-Rotations are carried out with a faculty member who has a primary or joint appointment in the Department of Environmental Health Sciences or is a mentor listed on one of the Departmental Training Grants.
+The purpose of research experiences, or rotations, is for students to gain experience in a range of settings, and potentially identify a mentor and dissertation topic.
+Students who enter without a clear mentor carry out two or three semester-long research experiences.
+For students entering the program who have already identified a mentor and area of research, only two experiences or rotations are required.
+Experiences should be discussed with the Director of the PhD program.
+Experiences are carried out with a faculty member who has a primary or joint appointment in the Department of Environmental Health Sciences or is a mentor listed on one of the Departmental Training Grants.
 If deemed beneficial to the student's training, one rotation outside of the Department will be permitted with the approval of the Director of the PhD program.
 Primary mentors must hold a primary appointment in EHS.

-Each rotation lasts approximately one semester, consisting of 12 weeks of work for 15+ hours per week.
+Each experience lasts approximately one semester, consisting of 12 weeks of work for 15+ hours per week.
 During this time, the student is expected to carry out research in collaboration with the faculty member.
 The purpose of this is to familiarize the student with the research interests of that particular investigator.
-Students should begin rotations in their first semester.
-The two or three rotations should be completed no later than the end of the first summer semester.
+Students should begin experiences in their first semester.
+The two or three experiences should be completed no later than the end of the first summer semester.